Sparse Principal Component Analysis via Variable Projection: Introduction

 \paragraph{Contributions of this work} In this work, we develop a scalable and robust approach for SPCA.
-A key feature of the approach is the use of {\it variable projection} to partially minimize over the orthogonally constrained variables.
-This idea was used in the original alternating approach of~\cite{zou2006sparse}, and we innovate on this idea by recasting the problem as a value-function optimization.
+A key feature of the approach is the use of {\it variable projection} to partially minimize over orthogonally constrained variables.
+This idea was used in the original alternating approach of~\cite{zou2006sparse}, and we innovate upon this idea by recasting the problem as a value-function optimization.
 This viewpoint allows for significantly faster algorithms, scalability, and broader applicability.
 We also allow nonconvex regularization on the loadings, which further improves interpretability and sparsity.
 Not only does the method scale well, but it is further accelerated using randomized methods for linear algebra~\cite{erichson2016randomized}.
 Further, the proposed approach extends to robust SPCA formulations, which can obtain meaningful principal components even with grossly corrupted input data.
 The outliers are modeled as perturbations to the data, as in the robust PCA model~\cite{candes2011robust,bouwmans2017decomposition,aravkin2016dual}.
-These innovations provide a flexible and highly-efficient algorithm for modern data analysis and diagnostics that will enable a wide range of critical applications at a scale not previously possible with other leading algorithms.
+These innovations provide a flexible and highly-efficient algorithm for modern data analysis and diagnostics that enables a wide range of critical applications at a scale not previously possible with other leading algorithms.

 \paragraph{Organization} The manuscript is organized as follows: Section~\ref{sec:background} reviews PCA and the variable projection framework.
 Section~\ref{sec:overview} provides a detailed problem formulation and discusses the variable projection viewpoint which is advocated in this paper.
 Further, different loss functions and regularizes are discussed.
 We present the details of the proposed algorithms in Section~\ref{sec:algorithm}.
 First, the standard case, using the least squares loss function, is discussed.
-Then, a randomized accelerated and a robust algorithm is presented.
+Next, a randomized acceleration, and a robust variant of the method are presented.
 The method is applied to several examples in Section~\ref{sec:results}, where SPCA correctly identifies dynamics occurring at different timescales in multiscale data.
 We draw conclusions about the method and discuss its outlook in Section~\ref{sec:discussion}.